-This section speaks generally about the common effects of sexual assault.
+This section outlines some of the common effects of sexual assault.
 Not all survivors of sexual violence are the same, nor will any act of sexual violence affect two people in the same way.
 This is simply an introduction to help better understand what a survivor may be experiencing.

 As an advocate, support person, or someone working with a survivor of sexual assault, helping to identify and normalize these reactions can be important.